KerakTelor86/CP-Stuff/README.md

 # CP-Stuff
-Shitty templates, buggy headers, useless snippets, and other worthless competitive programming stuff I wrote.
+Templates, headers, implementations for competitive programming-related stuff.

 Basically pbds.hpp is like the only thing worth a damn in this entire repo.